hypnosapos/cartpole-rl-remote/README.rst

    :target: https://pypi.org/project/cartpole-rl-remote
    :alt: Python versions

-This project is intended to play with Cart Pole Game using Reinforce Learning.
+This project is intended to play with Cart Pole Game using Reinforcement Learning.

 Install
 =======